MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    > - The **`double`** keyword denotes a type of number that supports decimals.
 This way, the calculator can handle both decimal math and integer math.
 The `Calculate` function is required to always return such a number due to the **`double`** at the very start of the code (this denotes the function's return type), which is why we return 0.0 even in the default case.
    > - The `.h` file declares the function *prototype*, which tells the compiler upfront what parameters it requires, and what return type to expect from it.
 The `.cpp` file has all the implementation details of the function.

 If you build and run the code again at this point, it will still exit after asking which operation to perform.
-Next, modify the `main` function to do some calculations.
+So, modify the `main` function to do some calculations.

 ### To call the `Calculator` class member functions

-1. Now let's update the `main` function in *`CalculatorTutorial.cpp`*:
+1. Update the `main` function in *`CalculatorTutorial.cpp`* as follows:

     ```cpp
     // CalculatorTutorial.cpp : This file contains the 'main' function.
 Program execution begins and ends there.